fuzzybinary/dart-embedding-example/README.md

 - I need to check if debugging of imported libraries works.
 I assume it does, but I need to check.

+Other Notes -
+  - This is taken from main.cc in runtime/bin which is complicated because it supports all the various ways of booting the dart runtime in AOT, and other modes.
+I would like to see how to accomplish that moving forward
+  - The startup time is high...
+I'm not sure why

 How I did this
 ===============